Snapback4399/NSAI_KG_LLM/README.md

 This project demonstrates how **Neuro-Symbolic AI** can be applied to:
 1. Encode geological knowledge into machine-readable formats (e.g., RDF knowledge graphs).
-2. Predict deposit types based on multi-source data.
+2. Predict deposit types based on geochemical data.
 3. Visualize relationships in Porphyry Cu-Mo-Au systems for enhanced interpretability.

 ---